tudelft3d/prepair/README.md

 2. [GDAL](http://www.gdal.org/)
 3. [CMake](http://www.cmake.org)

-On Mac, a good way to install CGAL, GDAL and CMake is to use [Homebrew](http://brew.sh):
+On Mac, you can install it using [Homebrew](http://brew.sh):

-    $ brew install gdal
-    $ brew install cgal
-    $ brew install cmake
+    $ brew install tudelft3d/software/prepair

 Once all the dependencies are met, just generate the makefile for your system and compile: